hansendm/IPtracker/README.md

 ## USAGE OPTIONS [Termux] :

 __SCAN__ :
-- From this option you can start tracking ip ocation
+- From this option you can start tracking ip location